Duckett’s Grove Castle Ghosts – Ireland

 Driving directions: From Naas Road (Dublin), take the M7 to the M9 toward Waterford, and exit at the R418.
 Follow the R418 to the signed junction for Duckett’s Grove.

-Parking is free, and parts (but not all) of the site is wheelchair accessible.
+Parking is free, and parts of the site are wheelchair accessible.
+Some areas aren’t.

 The castle grounds are open from 8 a.m. to 8 p.m. and admission is free.
-After hours, you’ll need permission to visit the site.
+After hours, you’ll need permission to visit or investigate ghosts at the site.

-Duckett’s Grove is related to the Duckett family.
-Though the Duckett name is often associated with Ulster (Northern Ireland), the Duckett name has appeared throughout the Republic as well.
+Though the Duckett name is often associated with Ulster (Northern Ireland), it’s appeared throughout the Republic as well.

 No matter where they lived in Ireland, most Ducketts trace their roots to England.
 In 1572, Lionel Duckett was London’s Lord Mayor.

-Some records indicate that the first Duckett in the Carlow area was Sir George Duckett of England; he arrived during the 17th century when Cromwell was a controversial figure in English politics, and shortly before George’s Duckett cousins in England were cursed.
+Some records indicate that the first Duckett in the Carlow area was Sir George Duckett of England; he arrived during the 17th century when Cromwell was a controversial figure in English politics.

 Two mottos have been associated with the Duckett family: